 The affordable units will be priced so that they are affordable to renters at 60% area median income (AMI).

-The affordable units will be 6 one-bedroom and 4 two-bedroom units a total of 10 units.)
+The affordable units will be 12 one-bedroom and 8 two-bedroom units (a total of 20 units.)

 The parties understand that the provision will have a financial impact on the overall Project.
 In order to partially mitigate this impact, the Parties to this Agreement further agree to the following conditions to be included in the rezoning and/or in the special use permit, if enacted and approved :